-Eggs: 100% of all egg products purchased by Darden are sourced from cage-free housing systems.
+Eggs: 100% of all egg products purchased by Darden for use in our U.S. owned and operated restaurants are sourced from cage-free housing systems.
+Additionally, our international franchisees are working to source only cage-free eggs, as they are able, by the end of 2027.